You may not realize it, but having the right business phone system can drastically improve your business.

 That meant that phone systems no longer required traditional phone lines, and it led to what we now call Voice over Internet Protocol (VoIP).

-As the Internet grew in popularity, and as broadband internet began to replace dial-up, VoIP technology also become more useful and popular.
+As the Internet grew in popularity, and as broadband internet began to replace dial-up, VoIP technology also became more useful and popular.
 In the late 1990s, Digium’s founder Mark Spencer developed an open source software called Asterisk that essentially made VoIP phone systems accessible to businesses of all sizes, and it sparked widespread interest and adoption among developers and entrepreneurs alike.

 Since then, companies like Skype, Google, and Apple have utilized VoIP technology to build popular consumer products that forever changed the world of communication.